 On Windows, you may have to invoke the pyvenv script as follows, if you don’t have the relevant PATH and PATHEXT settings:

 c:\Temp>c:\Python33\python c:\Python33\Tools\Scripts\pyvenv.py myenv

 The command, if run with -h, will show the available options:

 usage: pyvenv [-h] [--system-site-packages] [--symlinks] [--clear] [--upgrade] [--without-pip] ENV_DIR [ENV_DIR ...]
-Creates virtual Python environments in one or more target directories. positional arguments: ENV_DIR A directory to create the environment in. optional arguments: -h, --help show this help message and exit --system-site-packages Give access to the global site-packages dir to the virtual environment. --symlinks Try to use symlinks rather than copies, when symlinks are not the default for the platform. --clear Delete the environment directory if it already exists.
+Creates virtual Python environments in one or more target directories. positional arguments: ENV_DIR A directory to create the environment in. optional arguments: -h, --help show this help message and exit --system-site-packages Give access to the global site-packages dir to the virtual environment. --symlinks Try to use symlinks rather than copies, when symlinks are not the default for the platform. --copies Try to use copies rather than symlinks, even when symlinks are the default for the platform. --clear Delete the environment directory if it already exists.
 If not specified and the directory exists, an error is raised. --upgrade Upgrade the environment directory to use this version of Python, assuming Python has been upgraded in-place. --without-pip Skips installing or upgrading pip in the virtual environment (pip is bootstrapped by default)

-Changed in version 3.4: Installs pip by default, added the --without-pip option
+Changed in version 3.4: Installs pip by default, added the --without-pip and --copies options

 If the target directory already exists an error will be raised, unless the --clear or --upgrade option was provided.